Dr Loumidis offers

 agendas

-are recommended for the treatment of people with mental disorders (such
+therapies, recommended for the treatment of people with (a) mental

-disturbances (such as aggression, impulsivity, substance misuse, etc).
+etc.), (b) behavioural disturbances (such as self-injury, aggression,

-People tend to expect advise and guidance on how to change.
+People tend to expect advice and guidance on how to change.
 In therapy,

 through the application of psychological